cloudb2/processus/README.md

 schema.
 The best way to understand that schema is looking at examples.

 ## Introduction

+Processus assumes that the person assembling the workflow is NOT necessarily familiar with the nuances of software development.
+Although they use JSON to configure the workflow, its executional flow and conditional constructs, they will defer the difficult task of interacting with various endpoints and systems to the task handlers.
+In short, Processus tries to employ a KIS (Keep It Simple) philosophy to its configuration.

 Let's suppose we want 3 tasks in series.
 Look at the JSON file ```./test/demo1.json```